Posted in:

 When will I get my State Pension?

-Now that you can answer this question, ‘How much State Pension will I get at 66?’ it’s important to note that State Pension differs from personal or workplace pensions.
-Once you hit the State Pension age (currently 66), the government will pay you a regular income throughout your retirement in accordance with your NI contributions record.
+Now that you can answer this question, ‘How much state pension will I get at 66?’- it’s important to note that State Pension differs from personal or workplace pensions.
+Once you hit the SPA, the government will pay you a regular income throughout your retirement – as long as you’ve built up the required number of years of NI contributions.

 You can use the tool on the government website to check when you’ll reach the State Pension age, your pension credit qualifying age and when you’ll be eligible for your free bus pass.

 You can retire at any time if you were born in 1956.
-However, you’ll only be able to claim your State Pension at age 66.
-If you were born on 1 July 1956, you’ll be eligible for your State Pension on 1 July 2022.
+However, people born in 1956 will be able to claim their State Pension at age 66.
+If you were born on 1 July 1956, your SPA is 66 years.
+This means you’ll be eligible for your State Pension on 1 July 2022.

 Born in 1957: When can I retire in the UK?

-You can retire at any time if you were born in 1957, but can only start receiving the State Pension at age 66.
-If you were born on 15 October 1957, you will be able to claim your State Pension from 15 October 2023.
+You can retire at any time if you were born in 1957.
+However, if you were born in 1957, you will be able to claim your State Pension at age 66.
+If you were born on 15 October 1957, you will be able to claim your pension from 15 October 2023.

 Born in 1958: When can I retire in the UK?

 People born in 1958 can claim their State Pension at age 66.
-If you were born on 07 January 1957, you will be able to claim your State Pension from 07 January 2024.
+If you were born on 07 January 1957, you will be able to claim your pension from 07 January 2024.

-Before the next eligibility age increase (in 2028), those born between 1957 and 1960 will be deemed of State Pension age.
+Before the next increase (in 2028), those born between 1957 and 1960 will be eligible to claim State Pension.

-When can I retire if I was born in 1956 and get my state pension if the State Pension age changes to 67?
-Well, you will receive your pension when you reach retirement age in 2022 at the age of 66; the changes in state pension will not affect you.
+When can I retire if I was born in 1956 and get my state pension if the SPA changes to 67?
+Well, you will receive your pension when you reach SPA in 2022 at the age of 66; the changes will not affect you.

 Difference between old and new state pensions?

-The basic and new State Pensions are two different systems of state-provided retirement benefits, and there are, therefore, differences between them.
+The old and new State Pensions are two different systems of state-provided retirement benefits in the UK.
+There are some differences between the two.

-Qualifying Years: To qualify for the old State Pension, you must have at least 30 qualifying years of National Insurance contributions to receive the full State Pension.
-For the new State Pension, you need to have at least 10 qualifying years to be eligible and 35 qualifying years of National Insurance contributions to receive the full State Pension.
+Qualifying Years: To qualify for the old pension, you must have at least 30 qualifying years of NI contributions to receive the full amount.
+For the new pension, you need to have at least 10 qualifying years to be eligible and 35 qualifying years of NI contributions to receive the full amount.

-Pension Amount: The maximum amount for the new State Pension is more than the maximum for the old State Pension, and the new State Pension provides a higher flat-rate amount for those who meet the minimum qualifying years.
-However, the State Pension amount under both systems relies on an individual’s National Insurance record.
+Pension Amount: The maximum amount for the new State pension is more than the maximum for the old one, and the new one provides a higher flat-rate amount for those who meet the minimum qualifying years.
+However, the amount under both systems relies on an individual’s NI record.

-Pension Calculations: The old State Pension calculation was based on the National Insurance contributions and additional State Pension based on your earnings (additional means-tested benefits).
-In contrast, the new State Pension calculation process uses a single-tier pension based on an individual’s National Insurance record.
+Pension Calculations: The old pension calculation was based on NI contributions plus the additional State Pension based on your earnings (additional means-tested benefits).
+In contrast, the pension calculation process uses a single-tier pension based solely on an individual’s NI record.

-Additional Pension: Under the old State Pension, individuals had the opportunity to build additional State Pensions through schemes like SERPS or S2P, which were earnings-related.
-In contrast, the new State Pension consolidates these additional pensions into a single-tier system, streamlining the process.
+Additional Pension: Under the old pension, individuals had the opportunity to build additional State Pensions through schemes like SERPS or S2P, which were earnings-related.
+In contrast, the new pension consolidates these additional pensions into a single-tier system, thus streamlining the process.

 Regular investment plans for investors

-The two golden rules of retirement savings are starting as early as possible and saving as much as possible.
-But when navigating through retirement planning, how do you know if you’re doing enough to be on track to have the retirement you want?
+The two golden rules of retirement savings are starting as early as possible, and saving as much as possible.
+But when navigating through retirement planning, asking yourself, “How much State Pension will I get at 66?” is only part of the equation.
+You still need to know if you’re doing enough in terms of making regular investments to be on track to have the retirement you want?

 Let’s examine three regular investment plans to help you understand whether you’re on track to get your desired retirement income.
 These savings plans of £400 a month, £800 a month and £1,600 a month, net of tax relief or employer contributions, fall well within the top annual allowance threshold and represent contribution levels reflective of different life stages.